gabegm/gabriel/content/posts/Geospatial-Intelligence-Recap.md

   * Can I use that to find more potential customers?
   * Where can I find travel hubs?

-Some students had a few interesting questions which I thought were worth answering in more detail here.
+Some students had a few interesting questions which I thought were interesting to elaborate further on in more detail here.

 ## What are the limitations of Geospatial data when applying it towards business applications?

-The world world is fairly large, and since Geospatial data can cover the whole globe, gathering and storing all of this data can be fairly challenging.
+The world is fairly large, and since Geospatial data can cover the whole globe, gathering and storing all of this data can be fairly challenging.
 You will rarely find one data set to cover the whole globe, and if you do it will mostly likely come with a hefty price tag.
 Having to deal with so many varying data sets all coming from varying sources can be challenging as structure and quality from one data set to another can vary enormously.

 Finding the right data sets is one important step, but finding the right data store is crucial.
 If done improperly, you will be fairly limited in what you can do with your data.
 Geospatial data contains "special" objects just as Points, Lines, and Polygons.
 Many databases will not only be unable to store such objects in their correct format, but will not provide the functionality to apply spatial transformations such as joining data sets together based on their location.
 It is also important to be aware of the limitations your data store may have in terms of Geospatial data.
 For optimal speed when applying spatial transformations, databases need to support indexing on geometry to optimise execution based on location.